AndreaPennisi04/AndreaPennisi04/README.md

 - 🌱 I’m currently learning everything about Frontend and Backend technologies.
 - 👯 I like working in a team.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- - :school: I studied in La Uba in Argentina.
+- :school: I studied in La Uba in Argentina.
 I was a Solicitor.
 - :books: I'm currently finishing the course Full Stack in CoderHouse
 - :earth_asia: I'm living in Scotland

+ ## 📝 Contact me

 <!--
 **AndreaPennisi04/AndreaPennisi04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.